 The game has changed for many buy-to-let landlords.
 The change to buy-to-let tax relief has been phased in, which could translate into a big loss of profits for many with rental properties.
 What can you do about it?
 Article by Nick Green.

 It used to seem as if buying to let was a licence to print money.
 Rising house prices delivered a double bonus: driving ever more people towards renting, while also boosting the value of your property portfolio.
 But the change to buy-to-let tax relief, which takes full effect from this April, may prove a real headache not just for landlords, but for their tenants too.

 If you’re new to buy-to-let, you might not appreciate the full implications.
 Up to now, people buying to let have been able to claim tax relief on their mortgage interest payments at their marginal rate of tax.
 This means that a basic rate taxpayer would get 20 per cent tax relief, but those at a higher rate would receive 40 per cent relief, while top-rate taxpayers could claim 45 per cent.

-When the changes are fully in place (from April 2020), tax relief will be a flat rate of 20 per cent.
-Landlords who pay basic rate tax would see no change, but those on higher incomes will find themselves losing much more in mortgage interest payments.
-From April 2017 to April 2020 the change is being phased in gradually, to ensure that there is not a sudden increase in income tax for landlords.
-However, the impact could still be serious for many.
+Now that the changes are fully in place (since April 2020), tax relief is a flat rate of 20 per cent.
+Landlords who pay basic rate tax would see no change, but those on higher incomes will find themselves losing much more in mortgage interest payments going forward.
+From April 2017 to April 2020 the change was phased in gradually, to ensure that there was no sudden increase in income tax for landlords.
+However, the ongoing impact could still be serious for many.
 The HMRC website has useful case studies that show how you could be affected.

 The Nationwide Building Society published estimated figures of how a typical landlord’s profits might be hit.
 Someone with a £150,000 buy-to-let mortgage on a property worth £200,000, with a monthly rent of £800, would currently have a net profit of around £2,160 a year.
 Under the new system, the net profit would plunge to £960.